skip to content

 The timeline to assess whether there is need for a further distribution up to each institution’s 100% underwritten allocation is:

-1. General Ledger will close to Departments on Wednesday 30 August 2023
+1. General Ledger will close to Institutions on Friday 30 August 2024

-2. On Thursday 31 August 2023, Financial Performance and Planning (FPP) will confirm the value of the holdback to be distributed to School Finance Managers and Advisors.
+2. On Monday 2 September 2024, Financial Performance and Planning (FPP) will confirm the value of the holdback to be distributed to Finance Business Partners and institution heads of finance.

 3. Financial Performance and Planning (FPP) will process the holdback budget journals to the source of fund ABHB in Schools and Institutions.

-4. The School Finance Managers and Advisors will process local budget journals to move budget allocations to/from ABHB.
+4. The Finance Business Partners and institution heads of finance process local budget journals to move budget allocations to/from ABHB.

 The Source of Funds that are included in the process, for the vast majority of institutions within the University, are: